 This is the traveller’s lot in Cuba: a few days later, in Vedado, our Casa hostess (actress cum yoga teacher) was redecorating.
 In Cienfuegos the previous guest had overstayed, at Juan and Margarita’s, the Casa owners had died.
 Luckily, a community of grace and generosity is in place to remediate these challenges.
 In time, we reailse that staying somewhere we haven’t booked can add a surprising twist to the holiday.

-Today’s problemo leads us to Qunita Avenida and our first brush with the law.
-After twenty minutes, a jaunty “nearly there” from our chauffeur (hotel manager) is abruptly interrupted by the universal sign for STOP as a uniformed officer deftly blocks our path.
+Today’s problemo leads us to Qunita Avenida and an inexplicable brush with the law.
+After twenty minutes driving, a jaunty “nearly there” from our chauffeur (hotel manager) is abruptly interrupted by the universal sign for STOP as a uniformed officer deftly blocks our path.
 A conversation ensues, papers are perused, silences endured, notes jotted.
 The dialogue drags on.
-Were they speculating about Castro’s health or Industriales chances this week.
+They may have been speculating about Castro’s health or Industriales chances this week.
 It’s all foreign to us.

-Abruptly the policeman steps aside, our driver veers left and his twenty year old auto glides to a stop in front of the slender, upright, and soulless Hotel Neptuno.
+As seamlessly as he appeared, the policeman steps aside.
+Our twenty year old auto veers left and glides to a stop in front of the slender, upright, and soulless Hotel Neptuno.
 This throwback from the Soviet era and its twin (Triton) are a million miles from the grace of Roc Presidente.
 As we trudge up the stairs, it is not difficult to imagine the party faithful assembled here.

 None the less, the view from our room is gorgeous and the evening is lovely so we embark on a seaside stroll.
-Broken bits of the sea wall and rusting rubbish bins share our evening; the Russian Embassy looms like a grey Autobot, ready to twist into shape and transform the world.
 Apart from a fisherman with an empty bucket, we two are alone out here.
+Broken bits of the sea wall and rusting rubbish bins share our space; the Russian Embassy looms like a grey Autobot, ready to twist into shape and transform the world.
 As the night unfolds, it is easy to understand the lure of the Florida Straight just a few paces away.

-It’s Leagues club circa 1970s with a grand Polynesian mural on the wall and complimentary and insubstantial Mojitos.
+Hungry now, we decide to eat in.
+Below the surface, Neptuno is a cavernous maze with every turn revealing remnants of a life once lived.
+We pass abandoned stalls, and artwork that has succumbed to mould.
+After several mysterious diversions, a twinkling oasis beckons from a curve in the bunker and we are welcomed into the world of Cuban dining.
+The decor is Leagues Club circa 1970s, complete with a grand Polynesian mural on the wall.
+Complimentary and insubstantial Mojitos are offered and accepted.
 Mint leaves with stems (good) but skimpy on the rum.
-Awkwardly I follow up with “dos cervezas, por favor” but am stumped by the response until the waitress mimics “drunk” or “light headed”.
+Awkwardly I ask for “dos cervezas, por favor” but am stumped by the follow up until the waitress mimics “drunk” or “light headed”.
 Opting for the latter, Cristal becomes an immediate favourite.
-Light, refreshing, it is the perfect beer for this island life.
+Clear and sparkling, it is the perfect beer for this island life.
 Dinner is lobster and prawns accompanied by insipid, wafer thin vegetables.
 Day One and we’re already craving greens.

-Nothing to do now but wait for the Señor Roc Presidente to collect us.
-A Cuban beauty languidly mops the polished floor and trades banter with handsomely groomed doormen.
-Their exchanges have the air of a practiced routine, whiling away the hours until the old guards come.
+While we wait for Señor Roc Presidente to collect us, a Cuban beauty, languidly mopping the high-sheen floor, trades banter with handsomely groomed doormen.
+Their exchanges have the air of a practised routine, whiling away the hours until the old guards come.

 Looking towards Key West from our room at the Neptuno-Triton Hotel in Havana.